Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- He's also carried the ball 25 times for 161 yards and four touchdowns, averaging 10.7 yards per game.
+- He also has 161 rushing yards on 25 carries (plus four rushing touchdowns), averaging 10.7 yards per game on the ground.

-- The Jets have thrown the football in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
+- The Jets have called a pass in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
 This offensive attack ranks 27th in the NFL in points scored.

 - Wilson has thrown 37 passes in the red zone this season, 29.4% of his team's red zone plays.